alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 **The challenges you expect to face in the next 12 months.**

-For example, if you’re focusing on launches, embedding the SRE within a product development team might make sense.
-If you’re focusing on infrastructure changes, embedding the SRE with an operations team might make more sense.
+For example, if you're focusing on launches, embedding the SRE within a product development team might make sense.
+If you're focusing on infrastructure changes, embedding the SRE with an operations team might make more sense.

 Your plan for how you want to change your organization.
 If you plan to move toward a centralized SRE organization, you might not want to embed SREs in product development teams initially—it might be hard to remove them from these teams later.